7. Assets

 POST /dataSource/{id}/openTransaction

-Upon success, the following body will be returned, with the Transaction ID specified by the value
+Upon successfully opening the transaction, the following body will be returned, with the Transaction ID specified by the value key.

 {